ontoligent/mazo/README.md

 Here, `<keyword>` is a word used to name everything else.
 For example, the corpus directory contains a sample corpus file called `demo-corpus.csv`; `demo` is the keyword.
 After mazo runs, everything will be put in an output directory with the word `demo` prefixed to the files and directories.

-To run Mazo the user does this:
+To run Mazo, do this:

 ```
 python mazo.py <keyword> <k>